Cart 0

 Television - Marquee Moon

-Free UK tracked shipping on orders over £100.00
+Free (UK and Isle of Man) shipping on orders over £100.00

 Of all the incredible albums to come out of New York’s late ‘70s, CBGB’s-centred punk and new wave scenes, ‘Marquee Moon’ is perhaps the most incongruous and unlikely.
 Virtuosity, long songs, jamming and guitar solos were said to be sneered at, yet here was a band which did all of those things on that club’s tiny, grotty stage and were loved for it.
 Indeed the guitar interplay between Tom Verlaine and Richard Lloyd is one of the things which makes this album so special, none more so than on the album’s centrepiece, the epic title track.
 For more than ten minutes their guitar lines interlock, weave, spiral, climb to glorious peaks and fall, over and over, as the song breaks down and builds all the way back up again.
 The evocative, poetic lyrics add yet another layer of beauty to this stunning album. - Sound Records